n4ch03/qutie/README.md

 Installation
 ------------

-Installation is automated via rake and the yadr command.
+Installation is automated via rake and the qutie command.
 To get started please run:

     sh -c "`curl -fsSL https://raw.github.com/3miliano/qutie/master/install.sh`"

-Note: YADR will automatically install all of its subcomponents.
+Note: Qutie will automatically install all of its subcomponents.
 If you want to be asked about each one, use:

     sh -c "`curl -fsSL https://raw.github.com/3miliano/qutie/master/install.sh`" -s ask